Phone-GWP-group

 • Assess your packaging supplier.

-• Consider a just-in-time supply.
+• Consider a “Just in Time” supply.

 • Optimise your logistics.

-• Have a strategy for returns.
+• Have a strategy for your returns.

-• Consider customer experience.
+• Consider your customer’s experience.

-Review last year
+Review last year's performance

 Learn lessons from previous performance and challenges faced

 Consider the events of the past few years (including COVID-19 lockdowns, altered consumer behaviour, cardboard shortages and so on) that have skewed recent data.
-Predicting as yet unseen factors this year (with the cost of living crisis potentially impacting shopping habits) is also difficult.
+Predicting as yet unseen factors this year (with the cost of living crisis potentially impacting shopping habits) is also tricky.

-Train staff in advance
+Train your staff in advance

-Productivity, consistency and engagement
+Productivity, consistency, and engagement

 Whilst most permanent staff should be up to speed with your packing processes, peak season is likely to bring an influx of temporary staff.
 Any temps or new starters need to be fully trained before peak season to ensure that the extra capacity required is available when order volumes start to rise.

-Organise space
+Organise your warehouse and storage space

-Considering your warehouse's peak period
+Considering your warehouse during the peak period

 Ensuring you keep packing times to a minimum